Coverage C of the Homeowners Policy: Personal Property

-The Best Way to Keep Your Stuff Protected
+Coverage C: The Best Way to Keep Your Property Protected

-Every house has stuff.
-That’s one of the main reasons we buy houses, so we have somewhere to put our stuff.
+Every house has furniture, books, silverware.
+That’s one of the main reasons we buy houses, so we have somewhere to put all the items we buy.
 Luckily, the homeowners insurance policy is designed to protect both your house and your valuables.

-But what part of your homeowners insurance policy protects your stuff?
+But what part of your homeowners insurance policy protects your personal belongings?

 Coverage C: Personal Property.